 The strongest risk factors for a severe course were type 1 diabetes and congenital heart defects.
 The risk of Covid-19/SARS-CoV-2 infection also depends on the type of congenital heart defect.

 As a general rule, vaccination is the best protection.
-Please be sure to consult with your treating pediatric cardiologist or ACHD specialist, especially if you or your child have not yet been vaccinated or have not been fully vaccinated.
+Please be sure to consult with your treating pediatric cardiologist or GUCH specialist, especially if you or your child have not yet been vaccinated or have not been fully vaccinated.

-What is the risk for my child with heart disease to develop Long Covid or PIMS?
+How high is the risk for my child with heart disease to develop Long Covid or PIMS?

 The German Society for Pneumology and Respiratory Medicine (DGP) estimates that long covid affects around ten percent of all covid 19 sufferers.
-Intensive research is currently being conducted into the frequency and specific symptoms of long covid in children with congenital heart defects, as well as the risks for children of developing the disease.
+Intensive research is currently being conducted on the frequency and specific symptoms of long covid in children with congenital heart defects, as well as the risks for children of developing the disease.
 No conclusive data on this are yet available.

 According to the current state of research, the risk for children to develop severe PIMS/MIS-C is very low.
 Details of the disease are still unclear.
 There is also still little reliable data on the incidence.
 According to the current state of research, the very rare cases can be treated well.
 In Germany, none of the affected children has died of PIMS.
 Despite a high cure rate, PIMS/MIS-C is a very serious complication with pronounced vascular inflammation throughout the body.
-Experts also strongly advise mRNA vaccination due to Long Covid and PIMS/MIS-C.collapse
+Experts also strongly advise mRNA vaccination due to long covid and PIMS/MIS-C.collapse